 Let’s look at a demo how to deploy an independent KVM host on Packet, the bare metal provider.

-Listing the provisions is a very same as listing of any other OpenNebula objects.
+Listing the provisions is a very same as listing of any other OpenNebula hosts.

 Based on the listings above, we don’t have any provisions and our resources are limited just on the localhost.